theshteves/stevenkneiser.com/links.md

 * TODO: why that's not this case

 The secret is that you have a backwards case of "grass is greener".
 Ignorance is not bliss & you know it: it eats away at you from the inside until you're a hollow shell of your former self.
-Getting clear on "your finances" is actually the true antidote to stress.
-For many, thinking about money is like having to stare into the abyss of their problems, when it's actually more like ropping off a crime scene & getting the victims the answers they deserve.
+Getting clear on "your finances" is the only antidote to stress, the only therapy of its kind.
+For many, thinking about money is like having to stare into the abyss of their problems, when it's actually more like roping off a crime scene & getting the victims the answers they deserve.

 You may think you have nothing, that you're doomed, but a quick google search will find you many stories of people that have gotten out of significantly more dire financial circumstances.
 Just because you have 40k/80k/120k in student loan debt & several thousand in credit card debt is far from the end of the world.